Do I have to be in Marching Band or can I just be in Concert Band?

-Each student will need to purchase marching shoes, gloves, performance t-shirt and shorts (to be worn under the uniform).
+Each student will need to purchase marching shoes, gloves, and a performance t-shirt (to be worn under the uniform).
 These items are available through the Band Parents Association.
-Colorguard members will need to purchase their fall guard uniform, jazz pants, leotard, guard shoes, and gloves.
+Colorguard members will need to purchase their fall guard uniform, guard shoes, and gloves.
 In addition, there will be expenses for some meals, etc.

 What is the Colorguard’s role during Marching Band Season?